 Please wait while we create a summary for this..!

-Here Mancunians can access various activities, incuding over 40 free live-streamed classes, that parents, children, young adults and families can take part in and feel inspired through...in your own home, garden or nearest outdoor green space.
+Here Mancunians can access various activities that parents, children, young adults and families can take part in and feel inspired through...in your own home, garden or nearest outdoor green space.

 And if you needed a little more motivation - be sure to follow MCRactive on Facebook, Instagram and Twitter for inspiration and support so you can keep active.